AndronacheAndrei98/docker_test/solutions/day1/task3.md

 ```

 ## Lessons Learned
-I learned that when building a Dockerfile we must take into account all the dependecies that are needed in order for the container to run.
+I learned that when building a Dockerfile we must take into account all the dependecies that are needed in order for the app inside the container to run properly.